 As part of fulfilling federal transit planning requirements, representatives from Lafayette County recently participated in a regional transit planning workshop, as part of federally required efforts to increase the coordination of transit services.
 The results were summarized in the Lafayette County Transit Services Plan.
 As Maps 5.3A, 5.3B, and 5.3C in the Attachments illustrate, the needs of this age group will become much more significant - at both the local and state level - during the 20-year window of this plan.
-The Elk Grove Planning Commission agreed, but noted that they believe there are enough transportation options for non-driving residents to meet both current and future needs.
-The Commission also pointed out that it would be virtually impossible for the Town to provide any options beyond that which is now available from the County.
-In the event that transportation service improvements should be made, Elk Grove recommended they take place at the Regional level.
+The Planning Commission was unsure if there were enough transportation options for non-driving residents to meet both current and future needs, citing the elderly, handicapped, low income, and single parents as those most in need of transportation options.
+In the event that transportation service improvements should be made, White Oak Springs recommended they take place at the Regional level with local dispatchers.